govfresh/govfresh.github.io/_briefs/american-dynamism.md

 ## What is American Dynamism? 🤔

-[American Dynamism](https://a16z.com/american-dynamism/) is an ideal and investment practice initiated by the venture capital firm [a16z](https://a16z.com).
+[American Dynamism](https://a16z.com/american-dynamism/) is an ideal and investment practice initiated by the venture capital firm [Andreessen Horowitz](https://a16z.com) (aka a16z).

 It favors VC-backed innovation over government bureaucracy, and champions the funding and growth of technology startups supporting U.S. national interest.